FotieMConstant/lanadoc-cli/README.md

 To view your generated documentation locally, start the lanadoc-cli server:

+In the docs/ directory run...
 ```bash
 npm run serve
 ```

-This will launch a local server, allowing you to explore and interact with your documentation through a web browser.
+This will launch a local dev server, allowing you to explore and interact with your doc site through your web browser.

 **Note**: you need to have vue-cli installed globally
 <!-- ## Contributing